Cloud-NC-Engineering-Thailand/kube-split-traffic-failover/readme.md

 # Usage
-This repository is designed to help you to create a connection between two kubernetes cluster and help you to split traffic base on propotion with failover cluster
+This repository is designed to help you to create a connection between two kubernetes clusters and help you to split traffic based on propotion with the failover cluster

 ### Before you begin
-You need 2 kubernetes cluster avaiable on any cloud platform
+You need 2 kubernetes clusters avaiable on any cloud platforms

-## Install step for generate cert and key
+## Install step CLI for generate cert and key
 You can check out the documentation how to install this
 <a href="https://smallstep.com/docs/step-ca/installation/#macos" target="_blank">link</a>